shatha893/Notes/Machines/Lame.md

   ```
 - Once I was able to log into smb it wasn't hard to find a way to log in.

 - With the ssh the problem was that I couldn't get any credentials to benefit from the exploits I found for it.
+- My newly downloaded Kali didn't even work with these lines I had to add
+    ```console
+    [global]
+    client min protocol=NT1
+    ```
+  to the /etc/samba/smb.conf file
 <br/>

 ### <span class="lameMach subtitle">To Do List